 Keto Salmon Patties

-- Ready in 5 minutes.
-From prep to plate, these patties take just five minutes to cook.
-You can make it while someone sets the dinner table.
+- Ready in 15 minutes.
+These patties take less than ten minutes to cook with less than five minutes of prep work.
+You can make it while someone sets the table for dinner.

 - Affordable.
-Canned salmon is much cheaper than fresh salmon and when used in patties, tastes just as good.
+Canned salmon is much cheaper than fresh salmon, and when used in patties, it tastes just as good.

 How to make keto salmon patties